Creating Components

 - Tags, an array of Key/Value objects

-Add a qualification function
+Add a Qualification function

 Click the Beaker

-asset is selected.
+Asset is selected.

 In the Asset Functions

-button, represented by the blue links icon, and select + New Function
+button, represented by the blue +

 .